-• Symbolic weight
+Symbolic weight

-Amendments to the ETS, CAR or LULUCF Regulation - if there were still possible - are less likely to receive the same amount of public attention and gain similar political weight.
+Amendments to the ETS, CAR or LULUCF Regulation are less likely to receive the same amount of public attention and gain similar political weight.

-The enhanced GR would require sectoral EU legislation to serve the fundamental objectives of the GR - in particular the decarbonisation of the EU economies by 2050 at the latest.
+If the GR was enhanced in a further reform process, it should require sectoral EU legislation to serve the fundamental objectives of the GR - in particular the decarbonisation of the EU econom-ies by 2050 at the latest.
 For consistency, amendments to sectoral legislation should stipulate that sectoral rules must serve the purposes of the GR and that they must be amended if the GR requires such amendments.
-The graphic below illustrates this structure of EU climate action under the roof of the enhanced GR and the GR's main elements.
+The graphic below illustrates this structure of EU climate action under the roof of the GR and what its elements could look like in an ambitious reform.